jhpantel/ecoevo-hmsc/README.md

 * plot_grad_ylim.R & two_h_cust.R - Modified plot code from the HMSC package, to adjust the plot for figure 2.

-The data folder contains all data generated and used in our code (from the code/R folder), as well as the empirical data from Jewell & Bell 2023
+The `data` folder contains all data generated and used in our code (from the code/R folder), as well as the empirical data from Jewell & Bell 2023.

 ```
 - |data